 - “I am making a fruit salad.”

 Don’t limit your child to just the names of the objects you are using.
-Give them different kinds of words that they need to use to make a sentence:
+Give them different kinds of words they need to make a sentence:

 - “Making fruit salad is fun.”